pnparadise/shortcuts/README.md

 - **Native Android Widgets**: Pin your shortcuts to the home screen as fully functional Android Widgets.
 - **Smart Logic Engine**: Native Kotlin engine (`LogicEngine`) executes flows efficiently in the background.

+## Design Language

+- Blue-toned palette with a clean, borderless UI.
+- Prefer edge-to-edge list items without card borders; use spacing and subtle fills for separation.
+- Use light blue-white backgrounds for code/detail blocks.

 ## Getting Started

 This project is a starting point for a Flutter application.